mozman/dxfwrite/doc/index.rst

    drawing.add(dxf.line((0, 0), (1, 0), color=7, layer='LINES'))
    drawing.save()

-First create a :ref:`Drawing` , than create various drawing entities by :class:`DXFEngine` and add them to the drawing with the :func:`~dxfwrite.drawing.Drawing.add` method. :ref:`Layers <Layer>`, :ref:`Textstyles <Textstyle>`, :ref:`Views <View>` and :ref:`Viewports <Viewport>` were created by the :ref:`Drawing` object.
+First create a :ref:`Drawing`, then create various drawing entities by :class:`~dxfwrite.engine.DXFEngine` and add them to the drawing with the :meth:`~dxfwrite.drawing.Drawing.add` method. :ref:`Layers <Layer>`, :ref:`Textstyles <Textstyle>`, :ref:`Views <View>` and :ref:`Viewports <Viewport>` were created by the :ref:`Drawing` object.